Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 This program aims to:

-A series of four free introductory seminars is being held in May and June 2018.
+A series of free introductory seminars were held in May, June and August 2018.
 The next steps will be to conduct business waste audits later this year, and hold workshops and mentored implementation of improvements in 2019.

 Action learning is ‘learning by doing’.
 The process brings together a group of people to focus on a particular project.
 The process of action learning encourages participants to challenge the way they do things in their workplace and to do things differently.
 It is a practical alternative to the more traditional methods of learning through things like lectures and reading.